 The automotive industry is dynamically evolving.
 Among many other changes, we are witnessing the transformation of the car to an experience that’s more like using a smartphone.
 The concept of purchasing a specific functionality of a car in the form of an app is a reality.
 Long drive for vacation?
 Why not buy cruise control for 2 weeks?

 To cope with these challenges and potentially reduce development time, the automotive industry needs constant innovation in the area of hardware and software platforms that are used in modern cars.
-These innovations need to be supported with appropriate standards, on various levels, which assure functional safety, quality and security.
+These innovations need to be supported with appropriate standards, on various levels, which assure functional safety, quality, and security.
 AUTOSAR C++14 certainly contributes to this process.

-But standards themselves are just a piece of paper (if we print them) and their implementation is simply not possible without tools that bring automation to the practices and process and enable automotive software development teams to focus on delivering better and more advanced functionalities.
+But standards themselves are just a piece of paper (if we print them) and their implementation is simply not possible without tools that bring automation to the practices and processes and enable automotive software development teams to focus on delivering better and more advanced functionalities.
 Parasoft C/C++test is the most complete solution for safety-critical C/C++ development, with more support for automotive coding standards (AUTOSAR C++, CERT C/C++, MISRA) than any other tool vendor, and a dynamic, flexible, and useful reporting system that enables your whole team to succeed with compliance.

 Product Manager for Parasoft's embedded testing solutions, Miroslaw's specialties include C/C++, RTOSes, static code analysis, unit testing, managing software quality for safety critical applications, and software compliance to safety standards.